 In the void where stray atoms float and time is relative, all is frozen and silent.
-Nothing speaks in space.
+Nothing lives in deep space.
 There are no voices.

-Except for the unspoken transmissions of the Torth galactic collective.
+Except for the silent transmissions of the Torth galactic collective.

 Have You heard about the rogue child on that primitive wilderness planet?

 Its natives call it “Earth” (or “dìqiú”) (or “bhūmi”) (the indigenous sapients lack a unified language).

 Disembodied thoughts converged.
 Stars remained eternal and uncaring; pins in cosmic space-time.
 But abstractions crisscrossed the dark energy matrix of the galactic spiral faster than light speed.
 They formed an ever-shifting kaleidoscope of silent conversations.